elesiuta/picosnitch/README.md

 - Executable hashes are cached based on device + inode for improved performance, and works with applications running inside containers
 - Uses BPF [for accurate, low overhead bandwidth monitoring](https://www.gcardone.net/2020-07-31-per-process-bandwidth-monitoring-on-Linux-with-bpftrace/) and fanotify to watch executables for modification
 - Since applications can call others to send/receive data for them, the parent executable and hash is also logged for each connection
-- Gives peace of mind helping you understand what is running on your system so you can identify for yourself any abnormal/malicious activity or decide on preventative measures
 - Pragmatic and minimalist design focussing on [accurate detection with clear error reporting when it isn't possible](#limitations)

 # [installation](#installation)